top of page

 2. High-Intensity Efforts: Around 20% of training volume, designed to push VO2 max and top-end speed.

-Zone 2 training provides the foundation for endurance by improving your body’s ability to use oxygen efficiently, while high-intensity sessions sharpen your performance.
-Together, they create a system where athletes can handle higher workloads and recover faster.
+Zone 2 training lays the groundwork for endurance by enhancing your body's efficiency in utilizing oxygen, whereas high-intensity sessions enhance your performance.
+Combined, they form a system that enables athletes to manage greater workloads and recover more quickly.

 Why Zone 2 Training Matters for Hybrid Athletes